Interviews and assessment centres

 Interview questions for teacher training: school experience

 It is beneficial to gain some classroom experience if you can.
-You might also have other relevant experience (such as volunteering or summer camps), that you could talk about.
+You might also have other relevant experience, such as volunteering or summer camps, that you could talk about.
 You will need to be ready to discuss these experiences in an interview and show the relevance of what you experienced.
 Look again at any selection criteria that the provider has published, as a guide to your preparation.

-Reflection and learning from experience is essential for good teaching practice and it’s important you can demonstrate your understanding of this.
+Reflection and learning from experience are essential for good teaching practice and it’s important you can demonstrate your understanding of this.
 Be ready to explain what you observed and did in your school experience, reflecting on what you learned from it and explaining how you would apply this learning in the training and the role.
 Remember to respect any confidentiality and privacy issues - mention that there might be certain things you have heard or seen that it would not be appropriate to talk about.

 The following are some examples of what you could be asked: